jakeevans00/witness-the-fitness/README.md

 A workout app built for people who are sick of hitting paywalls.

-A modern, user-focused database for exercises, recipes, workout routines, and training plans.
+A modern, user-focused database for exercises, workout routines, weight/progress tracking and training plans.

-Built with React.js and Pocketbase for backend
+Built with React.js using Pocketbase for backend

-#### To Do:
+### getting started

-- Create Pocketbase schema
+Start the app by cloning the repository.
+Then `cd pb` and run `./pocketbase serve`.
-- Refactor to remove bg image on login
+In another terminal, `cd pb_app` and run `npm run dev` to get started.

-- Build the app dawg
+### learning experience